Understanding Proposition 64

 Starting a Cannabis Business in California

 If you’re looking to jump into the marijuana business in California, you’ll need to get your ducks in a row as soon as possible.
 While an official start date will depend largely on state and local government, you can still begin putting together a business plan and a comprehensive setup for your cannabis business right now.
-Let a cannabis law attorney at Purdy & Bailey, A Law Firm be your advocate and your legal counsel throughout the process.
+Let a cannabis law attorney at Purdy & Bailey, LLP be your advocate and your legal counsel throughout the process.

 Call us today at (858) 360-7080 or send us your information to get the conversation started.